grafana/alloy/docs/sources/tasks/migrate/from-prometheus.md

 1. Refer to [Debug {{< param "PRODUCT_NAME" >}}][DebuggingUI] for more information about a running {{< param "PRODUCT_NAME" >}}.

 1. If your Prometheus configuration can't be converted and loaded directly into {{< param "PRODUCT_NAME" >}}, diagnostic information is sent to `stderr`.
-   You can bypass any non-critical issues and start the Agent by including the `--config.bypass-conversion-errors` flag in addition to `--config.format=prometheus`.
+   You can bypass any non-critical issues and start {{< param "PRODUCT_NAME" >}} by including the `--config.bypass-conversion-errors` flag in addition to `--config.format=prometheus`.

    {{< admonition type="caution" >}}
    If you bypass the errors, the behavior of the converted configuration may not match the original Prometheus configuration.
-   Do not use this flag in a production environment.
+   Don't use this flag in a production environment.
    {{< /admonition >}}

 ## Example